Submit your work

 What are the technical specifications?

-To send your work over, please use this form.
+To send your work over, please use the form linked above.

 Do you pay for work?